Cultivating the Next Generation of Produce Shoppers at Southern Exposure - Produce Market Guide

 by Christina Herrick, Mar 05, 2026

-Brandon Parker, Broc Davis, Mark Shuman, Luke Shuman, (back row) John Shuman, Jake Shuman, Adam Brady, Johnny White, Gene Edwards, (front row) Luke Shuman, Mason Goosby, Erin Waters and McKenzie Probst at the Shuman Farms' SEPC Southern Exposure booth.
+Brandon Parker, Broc Davis, Mark Shuman, Luke Shuman, (back row) John Shuman, Jake Shuman, Adam Brady, Johnny White, Gene Edwards, (front row) Luke Shuman, Mason Goosby, Erin Waters and McKenzie Probst are shown at the Shuman Farms booth at Southern Exposure.

 John Shuman, president and CEO of Shuman Farms, says lifting the vegetable category is front of mind for the company.